-- a. is disqualified from becoming or acting as a director pursuant to the Financial Institutions Act or the Credit Union Incorporation Act; - b. is or becomes an employee of the credit union or any of its subsidiaries or affiliates; - c. was an employee of a credit union (including, but not limited to, the credit union) or any subsidiary or affiliate of a credit union at any time during the two-year period prior to the date that nominations for the office of director under these Rules closed or, in the case of appointment, during the two-year period prior to the date of appointment; - d. is a member of the immediate family of any person referred to in Rules 5.4 (b) or (c); - e. is an employee, officer or director of a bank, trust company, loan company, savings and loan association, deposit-taking institution, lending institution or another credit union (other than a director of a central credit union) or a subsidiary or affiliate of any of them except where that person has been requested or authorized in writing by the directors to serve as a director of a bank, trust company, loan company, savings and loan association, deposit-taking institution, lending institution, other credit union or a subsidiary or affiliate of any of them; - f. is the spouse of any person referred to in Rule 5.4(e); - g. is or has been removed at any time within the previous five years from the position of director by the directors in accordance with Rule 5.5; or - h. is not ordinarily resident in a geographic area in which the credit union maintains a branch or head office.
+- a. is disqualified from becoming or acting as a director pursuant to the Financial Institutions Act or the Credit Union Incorporation Act; - b. is or becomes an employee of the credit union or any of its subsidiaries or affiliates; - c. was an employee of a credit union (including, but not limited to, the credit union) or any subsidiary or affiliate of a credit union at any time during the two-year period prior to the date that nominations for the office of director under these Rules closed or, in the case of appointment, during the two-year period prior to the date of appointment; - d. is a member of the immediate family of any person referred to in Rules 6.4(b) or (c); - e. is an employee, officer or director of a bank, trust company, loan company, savings and loan association, deposit-taking institution, lending institution or another credit union (other than a director of a central credit union) or a subsidiary or affiliate of any of them except where that person has been requested or authorized in writing by the directors to serve as a director of a bank, trust company, loan company, savings and loan association, deposit-taking institution, lending institution, other credit union or a subsidiary or affiliate of any of them; - f. is the spouse of any person referred to in Rule 6.4(e); - g. is or has been removed at any time within the previous five years from the position of director by the directors in accordance with Rule 6.5; or - h. is not ordinarily a resident in British Columbia.